Even A First DUI Offense Can Lead To Harsh Penalties

 - Fines ranging between $375 and $1,075

-- Class 5 judicial license suspension for six months to three years
+- A drivers’ license suspension for at least six months and up to three years

 A Seasoned Attorney Can Help

-If you were arrested for DUI/OVI in Delaware or the surrounding areas, then it’s critical that you schedule an appeal pursuant to Appeal RC 4511.197.
-You can appeal your administrative license suspension hearing at the (five-day hearing).
+If you were arrested for DUI/OVI in Delaware or the surrounding areas, then it’s critical that you contact a knowledgeable lawyer.
+With our help, you can appeal your administrative license suspension hearing at the (five-day hearing).
 The hearing will address critical issues, all of which will have an impact on whether or not your license is suspended.
 It’s very important that you have an attorney represent you at this hearing because an attorney will be able to bring up your defenses at this point in time, which may save your driving privileges.